Throw Grampa from the Dane

+In this episode, the Simpsons take Grampa to Denmark for its socialized medical system, and everyone except Homer considers moving there when they enjoy the culture.
+Sidse Babett Knudsen guest starred as a Danish bar woman.
+The episode received negative reviews.

 Plot

 The Simpsons wake up to find their house completely flooded with water.
 It is revealed that the night before, Marge asked Homer to help her readjust the position of their sailboat painting.
 However, they accidentally knocked a nail through one of the water pipes, causing the flood.
-After the Simpsons receive an insurance payout of $102 and six months' temporary housing while the water damage in their house is being repaired, Grampa asks to use the money to fund an important operation, one he wishes not to discuss.
-After Dr. Nick proves ineffective for this, Lisa brings up Denmark's free healthcare, and Marge suggests that they use the insurance payout and Homer's vacation time to take a family trip to Denmark for Grampa's operation.
-Homer at first refuses, but Grampa coerces him into agreeing to go.
+After the Simpsons receive an insurance payout of $102, and six months' temporary housing while the water damage in their house is being repaired, Grampa asks to use the money to fund an important operation, refusing to discuss what it is.
+Lisa brings up Denmark's free healthcare, and on Marge's suggestion, the family uses the insurance payout and Homer's vacation time to take a family trip to Denmark for Grampa's operation.

-Upon arriving in a wind-powered district of Denmark, the family stay at an Airbnb apartment that is space-efficient, to Lisa's glee.
+Upon arriving in a wind-powered district of Denmark, the family stay at an Airbnb.
 The owner proceeds to show them around Copenhagen, visiting places like Amalienborg, Land of Legends and Louisiana Museum of Modern Art.
 Marge and Lisa are fascinated by their culture, while Bart and Homer make fun of it.
-Homer learns that although non-Danish people do not necessarily qualify for free healthcare, people who are injured in Denmark are treated for free, while Bart, Lisa and Marge begin to contemplate the idea of moving to Denmark for at least one semester, to which Homer disagrees.
-The three then storm off, leaving Homer and Grampa scouring through Denmark to try to get Grampa injured, without any success.
+Homer learns that although non-Danish people do not necessarily qualify for free healthcare, people who are injured in Denmark are treated for free.
+Bart, Lisa and Marge begin to contemplate the idea of moving to Denmark for at least one semester, but Homer refuses.
+The three then storm off, and Homer and Grampa begin to try to get Grampa injured for free treatment, without any success.